solsword/research_notes/report/sprint1/sprint1.md

 ### Future Work

 As a word finding game that uses multiple languages, Words has the capability to be used in language pedagogy.
-By using definitions in quiz mode later, Words could have applications in the classroom as a way to review vocabulary.
+By using definitions in quiz mode, Words could have applications in the classroom as a way to review vocabulary.
 Right now, players can at least practice finding and spelling words, but hopefully in the future, they can also define words for learning purposes.
-With the current capabilities of the game, teachers can possibly send their students a link to a preset game with the given list of words that they need to review which can be useful in a classroom setting.

 :::